tomas-nekut/blink-of-an-eye/README.md

 ---

-### The motivation
+### Why winking Miloš Zeman?

-**Why winking Miloš Zeman?** Because of this awkward moment when the Czech president, believe it or not, winked at a reporter in the middle of an interview on television.
+Because of this awkward moment when the Czech president, believe it or not, winked at a reporter in the middle of an interview on television.
 This happened during a debate before the Czech presidential election in 2018, but even so, he made it to the presidency.
 Anyway, you can watch the famous moment [here](https://c.tenor.com/yBB3Nfr-2psAAAAd/zeman-blinking.gif).

 ---